michliu1212/De-noise-cantonese-audio-file/README.md

 Main dataset are produced from Cantonese Youtube videos that are downloaded and converted to WAV files.
 Noise audio files are downloaded from [Microsoft Scalable Noisy Speech Dataset (MS-SNSD)](https://github.com/microsoft/MS-SNSD) where it consists of white noise, recordings of machinery and everyday household activities.
-* The noise file are used in this analysis to add noises on the cantonese audio.
-The loudness of the background noise are used in 5 levels, with 0 the largest and 40 the smallest.
+* Noise audio are added into the cantonese audio.
+The level of background noise are added in 5 levels, with 0 the largest and 40 the smallest.

 ## 1. Noise Suppression Algorithm & Evaluation
 Code: [01 Noise Suppression MVP & Evaluation](https://github.com/michliu1212/Audio-Background-Noise-Suppression/blob/7cbfa3d7a83877cdd7ebb29be2383ff5ec33c873/01%20Noise%20Suppression%20MVP%20&%20Evaluation-for%20upload.ipynb)

 [noisereduce library](https://timsainburg.com/noise-reduction-python.html) had been used to reduce the background noise.
-However, in the noisereduce library, it is required for both the noise signal and the signal audio clip.
-However, in the reality, we do not often have the noise signal, thus below will used a technique called sound envelope to create our own noise signal clip.
+In the noisereduce library, it is required for both the noise signal and the signal audio clip.
+However, in the reality, we do not often have the noise signal, thus below we will used a technique called sound envelope to create our own noise signal clip.

 ### noisereduce algorithm
       1. An Short-time Fourier Transforamtion is calculated over the noise audio clip